Why pursue a career in Project Management?

 A marketing project manager is responsible for planning and executing marketing campaigns that generate interest in an organization’s products or services.
 This role can be specific to one department or encompass the entire organization.
 They coordinate market research studies, identify potential market opportunities, develop competitive pricing strategies, and create organization-wide marketing plans.

-Starting your Project Management career with Pathstream
+Unlock Your Project Management Potential with Pathstream

 Was this helpful?